 Commercial Photography Captured Remotely

-While most agencies and clients are still not traveling, my team has been figuring out ways to deliver a successful fully-remote commercial photography production that utilizes the existing technology that is afforded to any sized team.
+In that time, my team figured out ways to deliver a successful fully-remote commercial photography production that utilizes the existing technology that is afforded to any sized team.

-Below is my team’s approach to delivering an amazing remote-production experience for a recent national production for Frontpoint Security
+As we adapted, we found that fully remote commercial photo shoots are feasible and continue to offer them even with the world back in full swing.
+Below is my team’s approach to delivering an amazing remote-production experience for a national production during the pandemic for Frontpoint Security.

 5 Key Ingredients to a Remote Commercial Photography Production: